rrazo1524/multi-os-network-lab/README.md

 ## Summary

-This project demonstrates hands-on experience building and maintaining a multi-operating system virtual lab environment using Windows 11, Ubuntu Linux, and Kali Linux.

-The lab covers practical skills in network configuration, system administration, remote access, network discovery, and packet analysis using industry-standard tools such as OpenSSH, Nmap, and Wireshark.

-This environment simulates real-world IT and cybersecurity scenarios commonly found in enterprise networks, including troubleshooting connectivity issues, analyzing traffic, and identifying active services across multiple systems.

-The project is continuously expanded through additional labs focused on Linux administration, networking, and cybersecurity fundamentals.

-This repository showcases a growing collection of hands-on IT infrastructure and cybersecurity labs completed within a self-built virtual environment using Windows 11, Ubuntu Linux, and Kali Linux.
+This repository showcases a growing collection of hands-on IT infrastructure and cybersecurity labs built within a self-hosted virtual environment using Windows 11, Ubuntu Linux, and Kali Linux.

-The projects demonstrate practical experience with Linux administration, networking, remote access, packet analysis, troubleshooting, and security concepts using industry-standard tools such as OpenSSH, Nmap, and Wireshark.
+The projects demonstrate practical experience with:

+- Linux system administration
+- Windows administration
+- TCP/IP networking
+- Virtual machine deployment and management
+- SSH remote administration
+- Network troubleshooting
+- Network discovery using Nmap
+- Packet capture and traffic analysis using Wireshark
+- Linux users, groups, and file permissions
+- Technical documentation following industry best practices

-Each lab is fully documented with objectives, methodologies, commands, screenshots, technical analysis, and conclusions to simulate the documentation standards commonly used in enterprise IT environments.
+Each lab follows a consistent structure that includes objectives, methodologies, commands, screenshots, technical analysis, troubleshooting notes, security observations, and conclusions.
+This documentation style mirrors the standards commonly used in enterprise IT environments.

-The repository will continue to expand with additional labs covering Linux administration, web services, firewall configuration, vulnerability assessment, Active Directory, and cybersecurity fundamentals as I continue developing skills for IT support, system administration, and cybersecurity roles.
+As new labs are completed, this repository will continue to expand with projects covering Linux administration, web services, firewall configuration, log analysis, vulnerability assessment, Windows Server, Active Directory, and cybersecurity fundamentals.

+The goal of this repository is to demonstrate continuous hands-on learning while building a professional portfolio for careers in IT support, system administration, network engineering, and cybersecurity.

+---

+## About This Repository

+This repository is actively maintained as part of my ongoing professional development in information technology and cybersecurity.
+New labs, documentation, and screenshots will be added as additional technologies and administrative tasks are explored.

+If you're reviewing this portfolio, thank you for taking the time to explore my work.